suggestio/suggestio/README.md

 Client-side UI developed using [scalajs-react](https://github.com/japgolly/scalajs-react/) and translated into JavaScript using [Scala.js](https://www.scala-js.org/) compiler.
 Server-side code based on [Play! framework](https://playframework.com/).

+## Goals
+- Create a simple representation into the internet for end-users.
+  Currently, sites+domains+certificates+programmers+html+designers+etc+etc have
+  high and raising cost for small/middle business.
+- More content dimensions.
+  Current usual Internet structured into sites, and pages mapped into URLs.
+  Content may be also transparently attached to radio-beacon signals, geographical regions, NFC dots, etc.
+  Abstract out from virtual and physical dimensions.
+- Extended navigation dimensions: usual site page-to-page navigation may be extended by extending current content view with new content.
+- Page can contain apps, app can show pages.
+Single-page view can become app.
+Abstract over browsers and apps.
+- Many screens -- one content.
+Abstract over mobiles, tables and PCs screens.
+Be responsible.
+- Become distributed.
+Current implementation designed with horizontal cluster scaling in mind.
+  In future become more federated/distributed using blockchains/git/activitypub/etc as underlying storage.

 ## Requirements